atanisoft/Esp32OlcbIO/firmware/README.md

 ## Building

-The ESP32 OpenLCB IO Board depends on ESP-IDF v5.1.x and will not build with earlier versions.
+The ESP32 OpenLCB IO Board depends on at least ESP-IDF v5.2.x and will not build with earlier versions.
+Note that it will not build successfully avove ESP-IDF v5.4.4 due to ESP-IDF changes in TWAI and other peripherals.

 ### Configuring ESP-IDF build environment